cryptopunksnotdead/punks.journal/csv-quotes.md

-# Why the CSV standard library is broken, broken, broken (and how to fix it), Part V or Escaping the Stray Quote Error Hell - Do You Want Single, Double, or French Quotes With That Comma?
+# Why the CSV standard library is broken (and how to fix it), Part V or Escaping the Stray Quote Error Hell - Do You Want Single, Double, or French Quotes With That Comma?

 What's broken (and wrong, wrong, wrong) with the CSV standard library?
 Let's count the ways.